Developing Pupils Love of Reading

 Theme: Justice, race, society, equality, pain (links with English curriculum - equality, corruption, power)

-• Year 10 - Pupils begin the year with another dystopian society in the classic Nineteen eighty-four.
-Pupils will be able to recognise and discuss George Orwell's totalitarian vision of a futuristic world and recognise how it has an all-too-real and eerie similarity to today's world.
-Continuing with a dystopian theme, in their second book, pupils will enter a world of systemic racism but with racial roles reversed in which black people have the power and money.
+- Year 10 - Pupils begin the year with a similar theme of race and justice.
+They enter a dystopian world of systemic racism but with racial roles reversed in which black people have the power and money.
 Noughts and Crosses will generate deep discussions on racism and social justice but in a different way to previous novels and historical events experienced in previous years.
-We finish our reading journey with the powerful novel, Grow.
-This is a modern-day story of how a young boy deals with grief and sorrow.
-It highlights current issues such as extremism and grooming and how bravery and love can help overcome pressures and hardships experienced by young people.
+We finish our reading journey with the classic, Frankenstein.
+This will highlight the potential dangers of technology and the consequences of surface judgments.
+The most important theme, however, is familial responsibility and the immense need for people to take care of each other.

 Theme: Race, social justice, society, bravery (links with English curriculum - justice, society, power)